coder/websocket/README.md

 even if you don't expect the peer to send any messages.

 The ping API is also much nicer.
-Unlike gorilla/websocket, you don't need to register a callback for pongs which makes the control flow awkward.
+Unlike gorilla/websocket, you don't need to register a callback for pongs.
 There is Ping method on the Conn that sends a ping and waits for the pong.
+Callbacks tend to encourage awkward control flow.

 In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box if you use the wsjson and wspb subpackages whereas